Mankaurjassl/Calculator/README.md

 # Calculator
-This is an simple calculator
+This is a simple calculator